DevExpress-Examples/web-forms-dashboard-extract-data-source/Readme.md

 * [Default.aspx.cs](./CS/ASP_WebDashboard/Default.aspx.cs) (VB: [Default.aspx.vb](./VB/ASP_WebDashboard/Default.aspx.vb))
 <!-- default file list end -->

-# How to Use DashboardExtractDataSource to Provide Data to the ASPxDashboard Control
+# Dashboard for Web Forms - How to Use DashboardExtractDataSource to provide data

 This example demonstrates basic approaches and code snippets that can be used to bind the [ASPxDashboard](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.ASPxDashboard) control to the [DashboardExtractDataSource](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExtractDataSource).